Convolutions - similarity methods

 conv(u,v,A)

-2-D convolution of the matrix A with the 2-D separable kernel generated by the vectors u and v.
+2-D convolution of the matrix A with the 2-D separable kernel generated by the vector u and row-vector v.
 Uses 2-D FFT algorithm.

 source